mcastillo40/python-examples/README.md

 # python-playground
-This is a repo that I use to play with different concepts with python
+This is a repo that I use to practice different concepts in python